GeorgeSchiro/GetCert2/README.md

     appear in the profile (with the exception of the "-ini" key).

     For example, the following invokes the use of an alternative profile file:
+    (be sure to copy an existing profile file if you do this):

         GetCert2.exe -ini=NewProfile.txt